torrespro/training-be-module-01/enterprise-integration-module/README.md

   mvn clean package
   ```

 - Configure portal project to include the enterprise-integration-module as a dependency.
-Add the dependency in the **pom.xml** file of the **portal** module in order to include your routes when the portal is fired.
+Add the dependency in **portal/pom.xml** in order to include your routes when the portal is fired.

   ```xml
       <dependency>